The PM Prestige Trap: Why Product Management Is Not Your Escape From Engineering

 • Treating outlier salaries as planning baselines.

-• Confusing feature shipping speed with product impact.
+• Confusing feature shipping speed with measurable product impact.

 Real Scenario Snapshot